Bachelor of Science in Wind Energy

 Have Other Questions?Wondering what a career in wind energy could look like?

 In today's globalized wind energy job market, students who are exposed to a foreign language, participate in a study abroad program, or gain job experience through an internship with an international company are considered more marketable and competitive.
-Students will complete the university's foreign language requirement, either by completing two years of high school foreign language or two semesters at the college level, and choose from the following global component options:
+Students will choose from the following global component options:

 International internship Option: